lydiayhuang/HB-Final-Project/README.md

 ```
 pip install -r requirements.txt
 ```
-Get API keys from Yelp, Lyft, and Twilio, as well as a Gmail username and password to use to send confirmation emails.
+Use Gmail username and password to use to send confirmation emails.
 Store this info in a file called secrets.sh
 Source secret keys:
 ```
 source secrets.sh
 ```
-If you have PostgreSQL on your machine, create a database called hb-project and run the seed file:
+If you have PostgreSQL on your machine, create a database called parking_location and run the seed file:
 ```
-createdb hb-project
+createdb parking_location
 python seed.py
 ```